-And a couple more just for fun:
+And a couple kitchen remodel before and after photos just for fun:

 Can you believe the difference!?!?
 It is subtle but oh-s0-beautiful!
 Our kitchen has taken on a total transformation!
 From pretty, but a bit dark and boring, to stunning, light, bright and beautiful!
 I love spending time in my beautiful kitchen now!
 It makes me so happy!

 Before I get too far, I wanted to thank Frigidaire for making this post possible today.
 This is a sponsored post written by me on behalf of Frigidaire Professional.
 All opinions expressed are 100% mine.

 I shared our plans for our kitchen makeover HERE, so if you haven’t read it, head over and check it out because today I am delving directly into how we made all of this happen and our timeline to help plan your kitchen makeover.

 With this kitchen makeover, everything had to be done on a delicate timeline and here is how our time kitchen renovation timeline played out.